locomote/heater-control/README.md

 curl -X POST "http://127.0.0.1:2990/off"
 ```

-There's also a systemd unit file on `other`
+There's also a systemd unit file in `other`

 ### What can it do?